Avalanche forecasts are updated seven days a week, during the winter, on this website by 7 am.

 Another tragedy affected the new CNFAIC in 2004, Technician Jeff Nissman was killed by an avalanche of ice falling off of a building in Portage.
 The winter of 04-05 would see the hiring of 2 Forestry Techs, part of whose job duties would be working at the Avalanche Center, these were Dan Valentine and Matt Murphy.
 Valentine vacated his position and was soon replaced by Lisa Portune in the winter of 05-06.
 The team of Skustad, Murphy and Portune each received all the Avalanche training the USFS had to offer.

 This team was in place for the next 6 years and the Center started issuing actual Avalanche Forecast products, seven days a week, in 2009 including Danger Ratings.
 Observations were also compiled once a week for the Summit Lake area of the Chugach National Forest by Seward Ranger District tech Alex McLain starting in 2007.
 2010 was a year of transition as coincidence would find that Skustad, Murphy and Portune all would leave the Center for new jobs.
 Portune was around for the first half of the season which saw the hiring of Kevin Wright for the full season and Wendy Wagner was able to fill in for Lisa after she left midway through the winter.
 Wright directed the center for three years before embarking on a different career and Wagner stepped into that role the fall 2014.
 Her position became a permanent position with the USFS in the fall of 2015.
-Meanwhile, bolstering the team since 2011 is Graham Predeger who runs the Rec program on the Ranger District.
+Meanwhile, bolstering the team since 2011 is Graham Predeger who runs the Recreation program on the Ranger District.
 Predeger has been instrumental in engaging the motorized community in the avalanche center.
-John Fitzgerald forecasted for the center from 2012-2015.
-Heather Thamm forecasted for the center from 2014-2019.
-Aleph Johnston-Bloom forecasted for the Center from 2015-2021.
-Ryan Van Luit forecasted for 2019/2020 season.
+John Fitzgerald forecasted for the Center from 2012-2015.
+Heather Thamm forecasted from 2014-2019.
+Aleph Johnston-Bloom was Lead Forecaster from 2015-2021.
+Ryan Van Luit forecasted for the 2019/2020 season.
 Andrew Schauer began forecasting for the 2020/21 season and moved into the Lead Forecaster role in 2021/22.
 John Sykes, beginning in 2021/2022, fills out the full time forecasting team of three.